polyaxon/polyaxon/templates/experimentation/experiment_groups.md

   * batch size `batch_size`

-If you want to run this code with learning rate `lr` with different values, you can use the [matrix](/polyaxonfile_specification/sections#matrix) to declare the values you want to run.
+If you want to run this code with learning rate `lr` with different values, you can use the [matrix section](/polyaxonfile_specification/sections#matrix) to declare the values you want to run.

 ## Updating the polyaxonfile.yml with a matrix

 The first thing you need to do is to update the default `polyaxonfile.yml` that was generated.

-You need set the required information, for example if the code requires `tensorflow` and `sklearn`, the polyaxonfile.yml `run` section should look something like this
+You need set the required information, for example if the code requires `tensorflow` and `sklearn`, the polyaxonfile.yml `run` section could look something like this

 ```yaml
 ---